-In areas people are working in a fixed location, if the 2M social distancing rule can’t be followed look at something like the “Segri-screen” from Klipspringer.
+In areas people are working in a fixed location, if the 2M social distancing rule can’t be followed look at the fixed or portable social distancing screens from our TektaSupply range.

 How will this pay off in the future?
 Pedestrian segregation is already a major topic for many industrial environments due to the number of accidents each year involving pedestrian/vehicle accidents, so putting time and money into this now will continue to reap rewards.
 And as far as social distancing at workstations go this can be put down as an investment in Human Resources as staff are going to be much more conscious of infection transmittal in the future.

 2. Make Hygiene & Safety Visual & Enforceable